LucarioGamer/GrowtopiaServer/wiki/setup.md

 7. Start Apache Module

-**Notice if you are using vps (Virtual Private Server) you have to disable firewall to make the connection work**
+**Notice if you are using VPS (Virtual Private Server) you have to disable firewall to make the connection work**

 # Setup Server

 - Depencies
-- Visual Studio 2015 or Newer.
+- Visual Studio 2015 or newer.
 - Basic knowledge of using Visual Studio
 - GrowtopiaServer files.

 ## Steps:
-1. Download or clone GrowtopiaServer Repository (https://github.com/GrowtopiaNoobs/GrowtopiaServer.git)
+1. Download or clone GrowtopiaServer Repository (https://github.com/ipr0gr4mipas2/GrowtopiaServer)

 2. Download Visual Studio 2015 or Newer (you can skip this step if you already have it

-3. Open "enet server test" project.
+3. Open "enet server test.sln" file (solution)

-4. Press `CTRL + SHIFT + B` to build the project.
+4. Press `CTRL + SHIFT + B` to build the project, or `F5` to debug.

-5. After its built press `WINDOWS + R` and type `%localappdata%\Growtopia\cache` and copy `items.dat` to your desktop
+5. After it's built, press `WINDOWS + R` and type `%localappdata%\Growtopia\cache` and copy `items.dat` to your desktop

 6. Then put `enet server test.exe` from the debug folder and `items.dat` from desktop to the same folder

-7. If youre using vps (Virtual Private Server) Download / Copy the files into your vps if youre making localhost server you can skip this step.
+7. If youre using VPS (Virtual Private Server) download / copy the files into your VPS.
+If you're making local/development server you can skip this step.

-8. Run the "enet server test.exe" and your server should work if you get error install the visual studio version c++ redistributable and the application should start.
+8. Run the "enet server test.exe" and your server should work.
+If you get errors, install the Visual Studio 2015/2017/2019 C++ Redistributable (check the domain to be `microsoft.com` first!) and the application should start.

 # How to Join into your server.

 ## Android:
-1. Create Hosts file on your computer or vps
+1. Create Hosts file on your computer or VPS

 2. Type this to the file: